 Like a bee carrying pollen, GRuB is bringing innovative tools to educators, schools, and community organizations that are excited to engage in community-based learning.
-We call this part of our work Pollination.
+We playfully call this part of our work "Pollination".

 In addition to our direct mission delivery, GRuB has a successful history of sharing our model and best practices with organizations and institutions throughout the U.S. and beyond through manuals, program institutes, and mentor partnerships.
-To learn about similar youth programs in our region, visit the pollinated partner page.
+To learn about similar youth programs in our region, visit the peer program page.

 Group Development: Games Training - February 10th, 2023